Dr. Sam Gijsen

 Project 2

 First-of-its-kind EEG-language model for downstream clinical tasks.
-We show that multimodal models integrating natural language learn more useful representations of neural data.
+We show a multiple-instance learning extension of the infoNCE loss enables multimodal models which align physiological time series with natural language, yielding more useful representations.

 ICML PaperCodePretrained Models